Descendants of Anthony MILNER

 gender: Female

-baptism/Baptism date: 14 Jun 1830
+baptism/christening date: 14 Jun 1830

-baptism/Baptism place: MARSKE BY RICHMOND,YORK,ENGLAND
+baptism/christening place: MARSKE BY RICHMOND,YORK,ENGLAND

-father's name: Ralph Milner
+father's name: Ralph Milner, Miller of Marske

 mother's name: Margaret Woodward